dymmond/asyncmq/docs/en/docs/learn/integration.md

 * **Cancellation**: We cancel the worker task, which triggers cleanup in `run_worker`.
 * **In-flight Jobs**: Worker waits for currently processing jobs to finish or hit a retry count before exiting.
-* **Avoid Data Loss**: Unacknowledged jobs stay in the queue; they’ll be picked up by the next worker.
+* **Avoid Data Loss**: Unacknowledged jobs stay in the queue; they'll be picked up by the next worker.

 ### 4.2.
 Health Checks & Metrics